 WHAT IS ABCs?

-ABCs of Conflict is a 4-day training where educators will learn how to:
+ABCs of Conflict is a training where educators learn to:

-• Learn how to facilitate community-building and harm-healing circles
+• Learn to facilitate community-building and harm-healing circles.

 • Peer and Adult Led Mediation for Students